 Department of Accounting, Economics and Finance

 The 36 credit hour MSFE program is designed for completion within a two-year period, although the degree can be completed in as soon as one year for some students.
-Courses are offered on campus, in Amarillo (primarily at night) and online.
-Students are able to take courses in a combination of these offerings.
+Courses can be completed on campus, via online instruction, or students have the option of combining course requirements by completing course in a combination of both campus and online instruction offerings.

 Full Admission Requirements

 Undergraduate grade point average (GPA) of 3.0 or higher